 What should I do if my child's school says I can't start homeschooling, or that I need to wait for approval before I begin homeschooling?

 The law requires you to notify your division superintendent of your decision to homeschool.
 Once you have notified the superintendent, you may legally begin homeschooling.
 There is nothing in the law about “waiting for approval” or “receiving approval” from your child’s school or principal.
 If your child’s principal has a problem with you withdrawing your child, he should discuss it directly with the division superintendent.

 My school division says I can't begin homeschooling until I've submitted all my NOI paperwork, including a copy of my high school diploma and my curriculum description.
 Is this correct?

 §22.1-254.1 B says that you have 30 days after submitting your original NOI to submit additional paperwork such as your diploma, your curriculum description, etc. This language was clarified by the Virginia General Assembly in 2006, at the request of The Organization of Virginia Homeschoolers.

 Note: Complete notification includes filing all legally required paperwork within 30 days.
 If you notify the superintendant and then fail to file all paperwork you will be considered in noncompliance with the compulsory attendance code (truant).

 We're going to start homeschooling our child over the summer.
 When do we file our NOI paperwork?

-If starting outside of the school year (during summer), file your Notice of Intent and other papers by August 15 for the upcoming school year.
-For more information, see Filing Your NOI
+If starting outside of the school year (i.e., during the summer), file your Notice of Intent and other papers by August 15 for the upcoming school year.
+For more information, see Filing Your NOI.

 Welcome to Virginia!
-See New to Virginia for more information and answers to common questions.
+See Laws and Policies for more information and answers to common questions.